 The Company Engagement Policy sets out Practical Action’s rational for engagement with the larger-scale private sector as a means to achieve its strategic objectives.
 It recognizes that companies can be important actors in the development context and that engagement with them presents Practical Action with a particular set of opportunities.
 It also notes that engagement with such organisations can create risks for Practical Action and the people it works for and that a due diligence process is required to assess the balance between risks and opportunities in each case.

-Practical Action is committed to ensuring equitable access to technological options for all women and men, advancing gender equality and women’s empowerment through all of its work including programmes, knowledge sharing, advocacy and external communications, and through its own organisational development.
+Practical Action is committed to ensuring equitable opportunities for all women and men.
+We aim to advance gender equality and women’s empowerment through all of our work including programmes, knowledge sharing, advocacy and external communications, and through our own organisational development.
 Read our Gender Policy here.